Mastle/joyfulspeaking-hub-website/src/content/en/amirali-posts/so-you-decided-to-learn-english.md

 level: beginner
 date: May 26, 2024
 link: /en/blogs/amirali/so-you-decided-to-learn-english
-introduction: "The first lesson of the From Zero to Hero course"
+introduction: "The first lesson of the From Zero to Hero course, a language learning series aimed at improving English skills through self-study."
 audioLink: https://youtu.be/g-HN-aa-wvo
 readtime: "8 min read"
+hasSummary: true
 ---